sophiajt/jntrnr.github.io/_posts/2015-12-01-building-a-simple-jit-in-rust.md

 ---
-title: Building a JIT in Rust
+title: Building a simple JIT in Rust
 ---

 The other day I threw together a simple Just-In-Time compiler (or JIT, for short), and I thought it'd be fun to show the steps I did.
 With this, it should be possible to create a page of executable memory, write some machine code into it, and then treat it like a function call from Rust.